olstromej/api-pattern-project2/README.md

 # JSON API WITH TABS

-Built a TAB UI pattern in React and integrated it with a Harry Potter API.
+Built a TAB and Modal UI pattern in React and integrated it with two separate Harry Potter API's using axios and fetch.

 <br></br>